cmenders/ai-agent-cs153/HOW_TO_USE.md

 Access the bibliography with natural language:
 ```
 Show me the bibliography in Harvard style
-List all the references
-Display the citations in APA format
 ```

 #### Paper Listing

 Get a list of papers:
 ```
-List all the papers you've found
 Show me the papers you've cited
-What papers do you have?
 ```

 #### Research Notes